jasperkuperus/ionic-quickstart/README.md

 #### Clean
 * `gulp clean`
-Cleans all compiled resources, effectively deleting the `./www` folder
+Cleans all compiled resources, effectively deleting the `www` folder

 #### Watch
 All compilation tasks can be either run for once or run continuously by registering a watch task.
 To enable watch, use the `gulp watch` task, e.g.: